Recognition & Rewards

 2. Peer-to-Peer Recognition

-Encourage a culture of appreciation with peer-driven programs:
+Encourage a culture of appreciation with a peer driven recognition platform:

 - Recognition Softwares: Invest in tools where employees can give kudos so that no good deed goes unnoticed.